sanihaseeb/ShopifyChallenge/README.md

 ## Inventory Tracker

-- In this challenge, I developed an inventory tracker focused on back-end implementation with the following features:
+ In this challenge, we develop an inventory tracker focused on back-end implementation with the following features:
   - Creating Inventory Items
   - Editing Existing Inventory Items
   - Deleting Existing Inventory Items with comments